suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.0.1

-`clone(): Point`
+`clone(): Vector`

-Create a new Point with the same x and y values as this one.
+Create a new Vector with the same x and y values as this one.

 ##### opposite

 > Available since version: 0.0.1

-`opposite(): Point`
+`opposite(): Vector`

-Create a new Point whose x and y values have the opposite sign as this one's.
+Create a new Vector whose x and y values have the opposite sign as this one's.

 ##### oppositeMutate